margaretstorey/startup2024/milestone 1 - proof of concept.md

     - Your feature list (2 minutes: what is done? which features are expected? how long do you expect the work will take?)
     - Your road map (1 minute: what to expect in the future milestones? how does it differ from the original estimation?)
     - Your progress and group reflection what you have learned (2 minutes: how did you split the work among the group, who did what? what was easy? what was difficult? why?
 See [here for some ideas](https://www.atlassian.com/blog/jira-software/5-fun-sprint-retrospective-ideas-templates) for your group reflection)

-### 6. Deliverables (to submit post presentation)

-Please send us via message on Slack on our private group channel:
-- the presentation (check requirements above),
-- a link to your GitHub repository and other documentation, and include
-- individual summaries of work done by each team member (e.g., a link to your log/journal or a one page summary of your contributions).

  ### 7. Expectations